JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_Polygon_structures.md

 ## Steps

 #### 1. Set up your simplified background model
 Before adding specific geological features, a general simplified model setup is necessary.
-The construction is made by using the AddBox function.
+The construction is made by using the addBox function.
 For the model the discontinuities are in 15, 45, 145, and 945 km depth.

 ```julia
 using GeophysicalModelGenerator